micmejia/bible-dump/AMPC/Genesis/Gen 21.md

-So Abraham rose early in the morning and took bread and a bottle of water and gave them to Hagar, putting them on her shoulders, and he sent her and the [^c]youth away.
+So Abraham rose early in the morning and took bread and a bottle of water and gave them to Hagar, putting them on her shoulders, and he sent her and the youth away.
 And she wandered on [aimlessly] and lost her way in the wilderness of Beersheba.